Each of us thinks of art and enjoys art in our own unique ways. However, art is so varied and means different things to so many of us.

 Our Activities such as when we Create, Work, Build, Design, Construct, Draw, Form, Generate, Invent, Make, Organize, Plan, Produce, Shape, Sculpt, Author, Compose, Paint, Decorate, Fashion, Formulate, Play, Dance, Write, Originate, Perform, Sing, Cook, etc.

 Literary Arts (Literature) including Drama, Poetry, and Prose

-Performing Arts – Is that form of art which includes Dance, Music, Theater, Opera, Films, Drama, and Shows.
+Performing Arts – This is that form of art that includes Dance, Music, Theater, Opera, Films, Drama, and Shows.
 It is the most popular, recognizable, acknowledged, and appreciated form of art.

-Visual Arts – Is a form of art that uses any medium to signify the artist’s idea, sentiment and imagination.
+Visual Arts – This is a form of art that uses any medium to signify the artist’s idea, sentiment, and imagination.
 Examples include Architecture, Ceramics, Conceptual art, Drawing, Painting, Photography, and Sculpture.

 Art as a Form of Communication